preambleDetector

 Description

-object to configure the
+Use the preambleDetector application object to configure the specified

-specified software-defined radio (SDR) as a preamble detector.
-You can use
+software-defined radio (SDR) as a preamble detector.
+You can use the preamble detector to

-the preamble detector to detect and capture a signal of interest from the
+detect and capture a signal of interest from the air using a correlation with a known preamble

-specifies the preamble sequence and the thresholding and triggering
+sequence.
+The object specifies the preamble sequence and the thresholding and triggering

 parameters.
-For more details on the internal architecture of the preamble
+For more details on the internal architecture of the preamble detector, see Algorithms.

-This diagram shows a conceptual overview of detecting and capturing radio signals in Wireless Testbench™ using a radio that you configure with this object.
+This diagram shows a conceptual overview of detecting and capturing radio signals in Wireless Testbench™ using a radio that you configure with this application object.
 The object also enables you to send a test waveform for detection and capture.
 The onboard data buffering ensures contiguous data capture and transmit.

 Creation